OFS/opae-sdk/platforms/afu_top_ifc_db/README.md

   The name of a parent AFU top-level interface JSON database.
 The parent will be loaded and fields from the child will be merged into the parent.
 For most fields, the merge overwrites any existing parent data.
-For module-arguments, the merge completely overwrites entries with matching classes.
-Keys within a module-arguments class aren't merged.
-The parent class is removed and replaced with the child's module-arguments class entry.
+For module-ports, the merge completely overwrites entries with matching classes.
+Keys within a module-ports class aren't merged.
+The parent class is removed and replaced with the child's module-ports class entry.

-- **module-arguments**: List [required]
+- **module-ports**: List [required]

-  The set of arguments expected by the AFU top-level module (module-name).
+  The set of ports expected by the AFU top-level module (module-name).
-  Each entry in the module-arguments list is a dictionary which describes an argument or group of arguments to the AFU top-level module.
+  Each entry in the module-ports list is a dictionary which describes a port or group of ports to the AFU top-level module.
-  The format of a module-arguments dictionary entry is described below.
+  The format of a module-ports dictionary entry is described below.

-## Module Arguments
+## Module Ports

-There may be at most one instance of a given class in a module-arguments list.
+There may be at most one instance of a given class in a module-ports list.
 For example, only one type of local-memory may be requested.

-Each of the module-arguments is a dictionary with the following keys:
+Each of the module-ports is a dictionary with the following keys:

 - **class**: String [required]